Transfer Learning for Contextual Multi-armed Bandits: Problem formulation

-\begin{remark} Given the primary focus of this work is to illustrate the feasibility of reducing the cumulative regret by utilizing the auxiliary data, we restrict ourselves to the case $0 < \beta \leq 1 $ for simplicity of presentation.
-We note that the results in this work can be extended to accommodate the $\beta > 1$ case.
-The discussion on the generalization is deferred to Section~\ref{sec:Discussion}. \end{remark}
+\begin{remark} Given the primary focus of this work is to illustrate the potential for reducing cumulative regrets through the utilization of source data, we confine our attention to the case $0 < \beta \leq 1 $ for simplicity of presentation.
+Notably, the insights and findings here can be extended to accommodate the case $\beta > 1$.
+A detailed discussion of this generalization is deferred to Section~\ref{sec:Discussion}. \end{remark}

-Next, it is natural to expect that the gap between the reward functions is a pivotal measure of the complexity of a bandit problem.
+Next, it is natural to expect that the gap between the reward functions is a pivotal measure of a contextual multi-armed bandit problem's complexity.
 To this end, let $f_{(1)}$ (resp.~$f_{(2)}$) denote the pointwise maximum (resp.~the second pointwise maximum) of the reward functions $\{f_{k}\}_{k=1}^{K}$, namely

 and